See the pros and cons of United miles and how they compare to other miles and points programs.

 - Where are you flying to?
 The value of awards can vary by route, and, also, you may find that it is either difficult or impossible to find Saver Awards for certain destinations – especially very popular ones – so you should check ahead of time to see the value of United miles for your intended destination to make sure that the redemption value is good.

 - When do you intend to fly?
-You may also not be able to locate a Saver Award around popular travel times, which could drive down the value of your miles if you have to redeem for an Everyday Award.
+You will likely have a hard time locating a Saver Award around popular travel times, which could drive down the value of your miles if you have to redeem for an Everyday Award.

 - How flexible are you?
 Flexibility is key to getting a good value on your United miles.
 If you are flexible on the time of day that you fly out on, and if you can adjust your date of departure by a day or two, you may have much better luck locating Saver Awards.
 Even better, if you are open to multiple destinations and times of year, you can find very good values, thus significantly increasing the value of your miles.

 - How far away is your flight?
 Booking your flights far in advance with United is generally a good idea to improve your chances of finding a Saver fare.
 That said, since the prices of awards are fixed on United, booking at the very last minute can drastically improve the value of your miles, if you’re lucky enough to find a Saver fare still available.
-However, you’ll also have to factor in a $75 fee for booking less than 21 days in advance.
+However, you’ll also have to factor in a 2,500 to 3,500 mile fee for booking less than 30 days in advance.

 Calculating the value of United miles

 Once you’ve decided on a redemption option and figured out the costs of that option, you can take the value in dollars of that item (minus any taxes and fees that you have to pay), and divide it by the number of miles to determine the value of your United miles:

 United Miles Value = Reward Value (in dollars)/Number of Miles